 But we seem to have forgotten that or wrongly come to the conclusion that we can somehow get by without it.
 The result is that in too many communities, there are deep-rooted problems now shared by generations of young people that stem — directly or indirectly — from the absence of fathers in the vital early years.

-I have seen how family breakdown, which often begins with fatherlessness, can lead to high levels of truancy, anti-social behaviour, youth crime, street gangs and teenage pregnancy
+I have seen how family breakdown, which often begins with fatherlessness, can lead to high levels of truancy, anti-social behaviour, youth crime, street gangs and teenage pregnancy."

 The need for a father is a message that has been undermined over the past 40-50 years in too many ways.
 The abortion mentality in the USA has made it clear fathers are not wanted.
 Fathers have been told they have no rights before birth.
 Abortion has also made it easier for men to avoid those responsibilities by enabling them to pressure women into haveing an abortion.
 Our welfare system hasn't done much to encourage fatherhood either.